jup-ag/token-list/README.md

   Reminder: Tokens that meet minimum liquidity criteria will always be available for trading on the 'All' list even without immediate validation.
 ## Open a PR to Request Validation:
 - Open a PR like this [sample PR](https://github.com/jup-ag/token-list/pull/76) with your addition in the validated-tokens file.
 - Fill up [the markdown template](https://github.com/jup-ag/token-list/blob/main/pull_request_template.md) in your PR description.
 It will be populated automatically in the draft description when you open the PR.
-Your PR should point to `staging`.
 - PRs are reviewed in a batch every week and your PR will be closed if there is insufficient community support.
 See [Community Driven Validation](#community-driven-validation-into-strict-list).

 ## Community Support: